Jon Ossoff: Healthcare

 Ossoff supports the Affordable Care Act (also known as Obamacare).
 His health care policy includes three principles: "One, no American should suffer or die from preventable or treatable illness.
 Two, no one should go broke because they get sick.
 And three, no business should go under or lay off employees because it can't keep up with health insurance premiums."
 He does not support pushing for a single-payer health care system, such as Medicare for All.
 He opposed both the March 2017 and May 2017 versions of the American Health Care Act, the House Republican bill that would have repealed the Affordable Care Act.
 He said that the May 2017 version was worse than the earlier one "because it does even less to protect those with pre-existing conditions".
-He supports improving and redesigning the ACA.

 Ossoff told The Atlanta Journal-Constitution that he supported tax credits for small businesses related to health care.
-He supports Medicaid and Medicare funding, and he wants to empower Medicare to negotiate lower drug prices while expanding Medicaid and investing in new public health clinics.
-He supports a public option over a single-payer healthcare system.

 Immigration

 Ossoff supports comprehensive immigration reform that would both strengthen enforcement along the Mexican border and provide a path to citizenship for some undocumented immigrants.

-He opposes Trump's border wall, but he maintains his support for strengthening borders while providing a path for DREAMers.
+Following the murder of Laken Riley, Ossoff blamed former President Donald Trump for the failure of a bipartisan immigration bill.
+In 2025, Ossoff was one of 12 Democrats who joined all Republicans to vote for the final passage of the Laken Riley Act in the Senate.

-LGBT rights
+LGBTQ rights

-Ossoff describes his support for the LGBT community as "unwavering".
+Ossoff describes his support for the LGBTQ community as "unwavering".
 He also supports the Equality Act, which would prohibit discrimination on the basis of sex, gender identity, and sexual orientation.

-Minimum wage

-Ossoff supports raising the federal minimum wage to at least $15 an hour.

-Social Security

-Ossoff supports strengthening and protecting Social Security benefits.

-Tax reform

-Ossoff supports taxing to balance the budget, and he has advocated for undoing Trump-era tax cuts.
-He wants to reduce the tax burden for small businesses and simplify family living by lowering taxes on all but the wealthiest Americans.
-He opposes an increase in current federal income tax rates.